Golf in Cambodia

 Cambodia’s commitment to golf tourism may also be due to their prime minister’s fondness for the game.
-He frequents his home course regularly enough to keep a 15 handicap intact and the priority his administration has given to golf development shows astute foresight with the dawning of ASEAN unification on the horizon for 2015.
+He frequents his home course regularly enough to keep a 15 handicap intact and the priority his administration has given to golf development shows astute foresight with the dawning of ASEAN unification on the horizon.

 Cross-border business and travel will become virtually seamless throughout SE Asia, and the kinds of executives and investors that will be setting up subsidiaries and branches typically include golf in their agendas.
 They also are prone to command a word of mouth sphere of influence, both digital and personal, that will stimulate golf vacation travel.

 Cambodia’s foresight is evident in their concentration of golf development around two key destinations that are already on the radar of international travelers, Phnom Penh and Siem Reap.

 Other countries that have worked to introduce golf as a tourism magnet without proper consultation have sometimes initially made the mistake of spreading new development around in a tourism ministry strategy calculated to allocate golf development equitably among official tourism destinations.
 But, no golfer is likely to travel internationally to a destination with only one golf course.
 Cambodia is on the right track in developing true golf destinations.